-The day before, Master told be to be ready by 1:45 for him to come pick me up.
+The day before, Master Pravus told be to be ready by 1:45 for him to come pick me up.
 I ate my lunch, got dressed, and was using the bathroom around 1:40.
 According to my calculations, I had five minutes before I had to be ready for Master to call me at 1:45 to tell me to be outside.
 Of course, the phone rings.
 Not only does the phone ring, but I’m on the toilet and the cordless phone is not nearby.
-I panick.
-I finish up in the bathroom and grab my keys, my co-pay, my ITouch and run outside.
+I panic.
+I finish up in the bathroom and grab my keys, my co-pay, Minerva and run outside.
 Master is not there.
 I run back inside and call him back on the phone (Which I admit I probably should have done first.
-See: Panick).
+See: Panic).

-He tells me that he is going to be a bit late, and he didn’t want me to panick.
+He tells me that he is going to be a bit late, and he didn’t want me to panic.
 (Facepalm).
 I relax and apologized for not being ready on time.
 Master countered with:

 “But you WERE ready on time.
 I told you to be ready at 1:45, and you were.”

-The thing is, Master and me have been together for a long time, and I still panick when something like this happens.
+Master Pravus and me have been together for a long time, and I still panic when something like this happens.
 My whole life has been about power struggles.
-My parents were pretty cruel for a lot of my childhood.
+My parents were not great a lot of the time.
 This isn’t a post about me whinging about my parents though.
 It seems like everyone had a terrible childhood anyway.
 There were a lot of things which, growing up, people tell me were not fair and should never have happened to me.
 I am glad they did though.
 I am glad that I had the chance to experience those things which (fair or not) made me into the person I am today.

 My life is no longer really about power struggles.
-It is about giving my power away, not having it taken by being too young to fight back.
-I give it to Master, because I love him.
+It is about giving my power away, not having it taken by being too small to fight back.
+I give it to Master Pravus, because I love him.
 I try to be the best person I can be (and I do not just mean in a sexual sense, but that is absolutely included.)
 Logically, I know I did a good job, and was Master’s good kitty.